ANALYSIS-SPACs splash the cash to salvage deals as market unravels

 Less than three months into 2022, 13 mergers involving special purpose acquisition companies have already fallen through in the United States, according to data from industry tracker SPAC Research.
 That compares with a total of 18 in the whole of 2021.

-In money terms, almost $9.5 million worth of mergers have been canned this year, according to Dealogic data.
+In money terms, almost $9.5 billion worth of mergers have been canned this year, according to Dealogic data.

 The main cause of deals being abandoned, market players say, is the risk of redemptions - where investors exercise their right to sell shares in the venture back to the SPAC before the merger is completed, and for the price they paid for them.